 A decision that’s disliked by every Swiss living in the LA basin.
 Who cares?
-It’s not like anyone in the history of the Mission actually listened and implemented what most of us expats expected from our Consulate.
+It’s not like anyone in the history of the Mission actually listened and implemented what most ex-pats expected from our Consulate.
 Even getting a passport renewed was an unnecessary ordeal that now is extremely complicated for us: We are expected to fly to San Francisco to consult with our embassy.
-We ponder how this could have happened?
+Do we ponder how this could have happened?

-To understand why we Swiss folks in greater Los Angeles are numb about this “transfer”, one needs a little education in how different the mentalities are of people raised and heeded in a nation where etiquette, decorum and title are a basic doctrine.
-Growing up in this little nation tugged away between Germany, Austria, French and Italy we pride ourselves for punctuality, cleanliness and regulation (yes, there is a tiny speck called Lichtenstein, (sorry – I’ve nearly forgotten you…).
-For anyone brought up with “narrow Swiss views” arriving in America for the first time, they immediately feel a sense of insult; having to adapt to the personal form of “You”, the lack of acknowledging inherited or the absence of married-into title: As a wife of a doctor, you would be bespoken to as Frau Doctor (Mrs. doctor) at home… People here in the US don’t care much about your education (unless you can name drop a respected university).
-Americans are commonly unpunctual, unapologetically underdressed for any event and seemingly toy) blunt about money (one has, or you could have), inappropriate gestures or violate unknowingly your expected modesty.
-Get used to: “nice place, how much do you pay for it…”
+To understand why we Swiss folks in greater Los Angeles are numb about this “transfer,” one needs a little education in how different the mentalities are of people raised and heeded in a nation where etiquette, decorum, and title are a basic doctrine.
+Growing up in this little nation tugged away between Germany, Austria, French and Italy, we pride ourselves on punctuality, cleanliness, and regulation (yes, there is a speck called Lichtenstein, (sorry – I’ve nearly forgotten you…).
+For anyone brought up with “narrow Swiss views” arriving in America for the first time, they immediately feel a sense of insult; having to adapt to the personal form of “You,” the lack of acknowledging inherited or the absence of married-into title: As a wife of a doctor, you would be bespoken to as Frau Doctor (Mrs. doctor) at home… People in the US don’t care much about your education (unless you can name-drop a respected university).
+Americans are commonly unpunctual, unapologetically underdressed for any event, seemingly crude and blunt about money.
+How much you have, or you could have, expressed with inappropriate gestures, or unknowingly violating the Swiss inborn modesty.
+Get used to: “nice place, nice car… how much did you pay for it…?”

 It’s Hollywood.
-It’s about who you know (and why), what car you drive, how much money you make and how much you’re going to invest to make me feel equal.
+It’s about who you know (and why), what car you drive, how much money you make, and how much you’re going to invest in making me feel equal.
 “What can I do for you…”

 To be Swiss in America already sets the standard high.
-We have a reputation for being orderly, born rich and privileged.
+We have a reputation for being orderly, born rich, and privileged.
 No “Ami” really knows why – they just like everything Swiss!
-We are alpine-exotic and liked by most, assumed to have inherited neutrality, blessed with wisdom and protected with free health insurance.
-That our Constitution is directly adapted from the US implemented doctrine seems to be unknown to even my Swiss friends.
+We are alpine-exotic and liked by most, assumed to have inherited neutrality, blessed with wisdom, and protected with free health insurance.
+Our Constitution is directly adapted from the US implemented doctrine seems to be unknown to even my Swiss friends.

 Even our trains run on time!
 What a perfect preface to build relations from!
-Sending us a team of Consular mops that can’t relate with these expectations is about as useless as serving Maggie Soups (an over salted powder soup/sauce loaded with MSG, produced by Nestle) and claiming it to be French Cuisine.
-Don’t expecting a Swiss Embassy employee to smile!
-This hereditaryworld-view is not the result of Swiss efforts to advance our appearance; it is the direct result of us, the expats balancing pride and our need to escape that home-grown narrow-mindedness (to freely smile and shine).
+Sending us a team of Consular mops that can’t relate with these expectations is about as useless as serving Maggie Soups (an over-salted powder soup/sauce loaded with MSG, produced by Nestle) and claiming it to be French Cuisine.
+Don’t expect a Swiss Embassy employee to smile!
+This hereditary worldview is not the result of Swiss efforts to advance our appearance; it directly results from the ex-pats balancing pride and our need to escape that home-grown narrow-mindedness (to smile and shine freely).

-In reverse; after living for over thirty years in Los Angeles I find Swiss people prejudiced about everything different, stiff and opinionated.
-(Yes, I realize the hypocritical perspective while writing this blog…) From the Consulate General to the secretaries that are send here through Bern, they all seem disconnected from the culture and lifestyle needed to invite, impress and promote some of the best Switzerland has to offer.
+In reverse, after living for over thirty years in Los Angeles, I find Swiss people prejudiced about everything different, stiff and opinionated.
+(Yes, I realize the hypocritical perspective while writing this blog…) From the Consulate General to the secretaries sent here through Bern, they all seem disconnected from the culture and lifestyle needed to invite, impress, and promote some of the best Switzerland offers.
 Their apparent modesty is actually counter-productive.
 Who is responsible for sending us these clueless characters?
 They are not needed in Los Angeles nor helping in Sacramento!
 It’s not working for the last twenty years!

-Whomever signed off on closing the Swiss Residency in Hancock Park a year after moving the Embassy to Northern California made a big mistake.
-Stop trying to convince us that cultural outreach is better in San Francisco or Sacramento.
+A year after moving the Embassy to Northern California, whoever signed off on closing the Swiss Residency in Hancock Park made a big mistake.
+Please stop trying to convince us that cultural outreach is better in San Francisco or Sacramento.
 Hollywood is the place to be!
 The Swiss could have at least kept this Home here.
-With the upcoming Olympics it is painfully clear to us that you in Bern really lost your marbles.
-It’s a shameful attest to the naiveté of people in administrative power to lack vision and comprehending what is needed in representing the 150’000 Swiss-American souls trying for decades to be heard.
+With the upcoming Olympics, it is painfully clear that you in Bern really lost your marbles.
+It’s a shameful attest to the naiveté of administrative power people who lack vision and comprehend what is needed in representing the 150’000 Swiss-American souls trying for decades to be heard.
 Gosh, some of these boring Consular peeps are now relocating to San Francisco like the lackluster pieces of furniture that were not sold during the garage sale…You have failed here; wherever you go, there you are!

-That I am a first TCM chef, fusing Classical Cuisine (studied in Switzerland) and within could bridge a really effective culinary connection is besides my egoistic quarrel… I did offer.
+That I am a first TCM chef, fusing Classical Cuisine (studied in Switzerland) and within could bridge a really effective culinary connection, is beside my egoistic quarrel… I did offer.

 Good Bye.
-My Swiss friends gossip secretly how terrible this decision is.
-Our Swiss Consulate has missed many opportunities in the past; unable to entertain on the level of Hollywood, incapable of reaching across nations.
+My Swiss friends gossip secretly about how terrible this decision is.
+Our Swiss Consulate has missed many opportunities in the past, unable to entertain on the level of Hollywood, incapable of reaching across nations.
 Failed to align traditions with US holidays.
-So we plead: Switzerland please, send people to the US that helm our foreign relations with fascinating personalities who actually understand and care about living abroad.
+So we plead: Switzerland, please, send people to the US that helm our foreign relations with fascinating personalities who actually understand and care about living abroad.
 Include us Angelinos; we know a thing or two about living in California.
-Don’t have bureaucrats deciding on our behalf – they don’t have a clue what’s needed here.
+We don’t have bureaucrats deciding on our behalf – they don’t have a clue what’s needed here.
 Give us your best; we deserve it!

-If any of the Swiss consulate peeps read this and feel its unkind; I challenge you… Please proof me wrong!
-Show me you are better: Just smile!
+If any of the Swiss consulate peeps read this and feel it’s unkind, I challenge you… Please prove me wrong!
+Show me you are better: Smile!

-We all have/need a driver license; ’cause LA is big! …the minimum we expect from our Consulate General (Yes, our last Consulate proudly explained he doesn’t drive… he should be working on Phi Phi Island, there are no streets and cars).
+We all have/need a driver’s license; ’cause LA is big! …the minimum we expect from our Consulate General (Yes, our last Consulate proudly explained he doesn’t drive… he should be working on Phi Phi Island, there are no streets and cars).
 Send us enthusiasts that embrace the differences and enjoy ethnic fusion.
-People that are gregarious, truly curious, that speak English & Spanish, that love to entertain, whom respect cultural ponders, who enjoy delicious Swiss/Mexican/American foods; happy folks who embrace a world beyond Swiss-Boundries and foremost – souls that relate to the issues that are important to our International community, comfortably adapting with a sense of promoting modern Swiss culture.
+Gregarious people, inquisitive that speak English & Spanish, that love to entertain, whom respect cultural ponders, who enjoy delicious Swiss/Mexican/American foods; happy folks who embrace a world beyond Swiss-Boundaries and foremost – souls that relate to the issues that are important to our International community, comfortably adapting with a sense of promoting modern Swiss culture.
 Our Embassy must compete with ideas that make us Helvetics proud.
 Send us motivated leaders that will further build upon thirty years of established relationships… not the current staff! (still valid 08/2021)